 Helpful hints for a successful book drive:

-- Pick your dates: We recommend 2 weeks, including 2 weekends, which keeps it simple.
+- Pick your dates: We recommend two weeks, including two weekends, which keeps it simple.
 For a large community effort, a longer drive might be more successful.

 - Place of Business/Your Workplace